We’re all a mess.

 Your life is not defined by high school or college or your job or your role as a wife or mother.
 Your life, your soul, your essence is defined by the creator of the Universe.
 He says you are beautiful and you are His, regardless of what you do, say or achieve.
 You are enough.

 See ladies, there’s a solution.
 Jesus says to YOU, “I have come that you might have life, and have it abundantly.”

 I know it seems impossible, but it’s not impossible.
 Jesus says so!

 What does an abundant life look like?
-Stay tuned for Part 2 of “UNDERCOVER MESS” by signing up to be notified of our next post here.
+Stay tuned for Part 2 of “UNDERCOVER MESS”.

 For when my life crumbled, I learned what “Be Still” really means.